willburden/credential_truth/README.md

 wget -q -O - https://raw.githubusercontent.com/willburden/credential_truth/main/install.sh | sudo bash
 ```

-Also, remember you can set the `CREDENTIAL_TRUTH` environment variable
-to change your secrets location.
-If you're going to do this, do it
-**before** you run `init`, and be aware that this will mean your
-secrets are no longer stored under the same structure as everyone else.

 ## Usage

 To get set up, first **make sure** you're logged in as the user you wish use